Preconditioned Adjoint Data Assimilation for Two-Dimensional Decaying and Forced Turbulence: Statistical Analysis of Adjoint Sensitivity

 The spectral analysis presented above reveals a fundamental barrier in adjoint-based data assimilation for turbulent flows.
 We observe a ``spectral catastrophe" where the adjoint energy cascades to small scales (high $k$) while the coherence of the sensitivity information simultaneously vanishes.
-This has critical implications for the optimization problem formulated in \S\ref{sec:formulation}.
+This behavior is consistent with the broader physical picture of turbulence, in which coherent organization is primarily associated with large-scale vortical structures, while smaller scales contain stronger filamentary and less coherent fluctuations \citep{jimenez2021collective}.
+Here, the adjoint counterpart of this scale separation is the concentration of reproducible ensemble-mean sensitivity at large scales and the rapid high-wavenumber growth observed during backward integration.
+This has critical implications for the optimization problem formulated in Section~\ref{sec:formulation}.
 In the standard adjoint approach, which relies on the $L^2$ inner product, the gradient is defined based on the total adjoint energy.
 Consequently, the optimization direction is dominated by the high-wavenumber components-precisely those scales that represent chaotic noise rather than physical sensitivity.
 This explains the poor reconstruction quality and convergence issues often encountered in standard adjoint data assimilation.
 To address this issue, the framework provided here refines the gradient to capture the physically meaningful behavior.
 This requires a data-informed design of the preconditioner $\mathcal{G}$ that properly attenuates the weighting on high-wavenumber components while retaining the large-scale components for which the gradient remains reliable.
 This physical insight motivates the preconditioning strategies developed in the present work and points toward further approaches that explicitly exploit the spectral structure of adjoint energy growth.